Editor’s Note: This article was updated to use newer information for Apptio.

 They say that anyone who bought tech stocks right before the dot-com bust is well-familiar with the perils of diving into technology.
-But you don’t have to have roots that far back to understand the potential for pain.
+But you don’t need roots that far back to understand the potential for pain.

-Investors are sure to remember the hype behind Zynga Inc (NASDAQ:ZNGA) and Groupon Inc (NASDAQ:GRPN) several years back, only to be followed by disappointment.
-Companies like Fitbit Inc (NYSE:FIT) and GoPro Inc (NASDAQ:GPRO) were the darlings of Wall Street in just the past couple years, but now, they’re educating investors fresh and experienced alike on the potential for pain in the sector.
+Investors are sure to remember the hype behind Zynga (NASDAQ:ZNGA) or Groupon (NASDAQ:GRPN) several years back, only to be followed by disappointment.
+Companies like Fitbit (NYSE:FIT) and GoPro (NASDAQ:GPRO) were the darlings of Wall Street in just the past couple years, but now, they’re educating investors fresh and experienced alike on the potential for pain in the sector.

 So, how do you determine what tech stocks will outperform the market, not just for a few months on a momentum swing, but for many years to come?